Nagaoka ferromagnetism in doped Hubbard models in optical lattices

-While our results on the square lattice and the triangular ladder manifest the presence of a Nagaoka state when assisted by $\tilde{t}$\,$>$\,$t$, it is only natural to ask if there are conditions under which ferromagnetism occurs for moderate values of $U/t$ even in the Hubbard limit (i.e., $\tilde{t}$\,$=$\,$t$).
-To answer this question, we now consider the triangular-lattice Hubbard model.
-In this case, the noninteracting problem has a bandwidth of $9t$ with $z$\,$=$\,$6$, wherefore $f$\,$=$\,$0.75$, which makes the triangular lattice a promising candidate to find kinetically frustrated ferromagnetism.
-The associated (single-particle) density of states $D(E)$ can be computed analytically in terms of a complete elliptic integral of the first kind and exhibits a van Hove singularity at an energy $E$\,$=$\,$-2t$, corresponding to a density of $1.5$ electrons per site; we therefore set $\delta$\,$=$\,$0.5$ to maximize the density of states at the Fermi level.

-Remarkably, at $U/t$\,$=$\,$10$, we see clear evidence of a ferromagnetic ground state, as exemplified by Fig.~\ref{fig:Hubbard}(b) for a $8$\,$\times$\,$4$ cylinder, whereas at $U/t=4$, we find a state with stripelike correlations in the spin density [Fig.~\ref{fig:Hubbard}(a)].
-To eliminate the possibility of strong finite-size effects, we consider two different cylinders with one being double the size of the other.
-In both cases, we see that the nearest-neighbor radial correlator $\mathcal{C}_a$ attains its maximum possible value by $U/t$\,$\simeq$\,$11$ although the onset of ferromagnetic correlations can already be seen for much lower $U/t\sim 6$.
-We emphasize that this observed ferromagnetism is truly a many-body phenomenon of the Nagaoka type, as opposed to Stoner ferromagnetism, which occurs whenever $D(E_F)\, U$\,$>$\,$1$ and should thus set in for infinitesimal $U/t>0$.

 \textit{Discussion and outlook.---}Despite the prediction of Nagaoka ferromagnetism more than half a century ago, its actual realization has proved considerably more challenging.
 This may partially be attributed to the fragility of the Nagaoka state itself, which was theorized for an infinite system doped with exactly one hole at $U/t$\,$=$\,$\infty$.
 In this work, we address a central question: moving away from such an idealized limit, can ferromagnetism occur for finite $U/t$ and macroscopic dopings?
-Using large-scale DMRG computations, we reveal robust ferromagnetism in a generalized Hubbard model, analyze its origins, and explore its intimate connections to the underlying lattice geometry.
+Using detailed DMRG computations, we reveal robust ferromagnetism (at least on moderate length scales), analyze its origins, and explore its intimate connections to the underlying lattice geometry.
 Given that half-filled Hubbard systems are generically either antiferromagnetic (when on a bipartite lattice) or paramagnetic, the emergence of ferromagnetism is indeed a beautiful demonstration of the surprises that strong correlations may engender.